eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 As part of Keyple Service component, the smart card service is the main service of Keyple.
 Its role is to centralize the add-on resources and to manage their life cycle.

-The service is accessible by invoking the `SmartCardServiceProvider.getService()` static method.
+The service is accessible by calling the `SmartCardServiceProvider.getService()` static method.

 {{< code lang="java" >}}
 SmartCardService smartCardService = SmartCardServiceProvider.getService();